zhovner/zhovner.github.com/_posts/2018-03-02-one-file-linux.md

 ## Run from USB flash
 The only benefit from running OneFileLinux from USB flash, is that no additional software is required to create bootable flash drive.
-Just format flash drive as FAT32 in GPT scheme
+Just format flash drive as FAT32 in GPT scheme and copy OneFileLinux.efi to default path:

-and copy OneFileLinux.efi to default path `\EFI\BOOT\BOOTx64.EFI`
+`\EFI\BOOT\BOOTx64.EFI`

 #### Format in GPT scheme in Windows